Iceland Summer Destination Guide

 Rye Bread

-Traditional "hverabrauð" baked slowly using geothermal heat.
+Traditional "hverabrauð" is baked slowly using geothermal heat.

 Lamb Dishes